MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 1. Debug your bot's source code with [Visual Studio Code](debug-bots-locally-vscode.md) or [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/debugger/navigating-through-code-with-the-debugger?view=vs-2017).
 1. Test your bot using the [emulator](bot-service-debug-emulator.md) before you deploy it to the cloud.
-1. Deploy your bot to a cloud hosting platform such as Azure and then test connectivity to your bot by using the built-in web chat control on your bot's dashboard in the <a href="https://dev.botframework.com" target="_blank">Bot Framework Portal</a>.
+1. Deploy your bot to a cloud hosting platform such as Azure and then test connectivity to your bot by using the built-in web chat control on your bot's dashboard in the <a href="https://portal.azure.com" target="_blank">Azure Portal</a>.
 If you encounter issues with your bot after you deploy it to Azure, you might consider using this blog article: [Understanding Azure troubleshooting and support](https://azure.microsoft.com/en-us/blog/understanding-azure-troubleshooting-and-support/).
 1. Rule out [authentication][TroubleshootingAuth] as a possible issue.
 1. Test your bot on Skype.
 This will help you to validate the end-to-end user experience.
 1. Consider testing your bot on channels that have additional authentication requirements such as Direct Line or Web Chat.